CONFERENCE REGISTRATION

 • History of hypersonic flight and design

-• Hypersonic aerothermodynamics and hypersonic materials challenges
+• Hypersonic aerothermodynamics and materials challenges

 • Introduction to mechanical properties